 All staff are required to complete a minimum of 15 hours of continuing education each year.
 We encourage staff to attend and present workshops, take classes, and visit other early childhood programs.
-Meriter Children's Center hosts scheduled Staff Education Days each year, in addition to monthly Staff Meetings, we also host 15 min huddles with small team groups three times per week, to ensure all staff stay up to date on all important center information.
+Meriter Children's Center hosts scheduled Staff Education Days each year, in addition to monthly Staff Meetings.